 Which Processors Can be Overclocked?

-If you’re going to overclock, you’re going to need adequate cooling.
+One of the most important things to consider when thinking about overclocking your PC is whether or not it has sufficient cooling.
 The more the CPU has to work, the more heat it’s going to generate.

 Most CPUs will come with a stock fan cooler setup.
-Some of these are adequate for minor overclocking, but others will only keep your CPU cool enough if it’s running stock speeds.
+Some of these are adequate for minor overclocking, but most will only keep your CPU cool when running at the intended stock speed.

-Ryzen CPUs come with a fan cooler designed specifically for the thermal design power, or TDP, needs of the processor it comes with.
+That being said, Ryzen CPUs come with a fan cooler explicitly designed for the thermal design power, or TDP, needs of the processor it comes with.
 Thermal design power refers to how much power the processor consumes and how much heat it generates.
 This will work for both stock speeds, and minor overclocking as well.

-If you’re either on a budget that doesn’t allow for a larger heatsink or an All-in-one (AIO) option, or you’re not sure if you will need one or not, then this is a great way to find out first.
+If you’re on a budget that doesn’t allow for a larger heatsink or an All-in-one (AIO) option, or you’re just not sure whether you will need one or not, then this is a great way to find out first.

-If you’re wanting to overclock, however, you may want to consider upgrading your fan cooler to either a larger heatsink or maybe an AIO CPU water cooler.
+If you want to overclock, however, you may want to consider upgrading your fan cooler to either a larger heatsink or maybe an AIO CPU water cooler.

 Upgradability and Chipsets